-The Belgian Civil Aviation Authority has granted some exemptions regarding COVID-19 (Coronavirus).
+The Belgian Civil Aviation Authority has granted some exemptions and approvals regarding COVID-19 (Coronavirus).

 - ACW: Aircrew